ani171/pes_asic_class/README.md

 ```
 The above command is used for debugging
 ![image](https://github.com/ani171/pes_asic_class/assets/97838595/2750abef-9d28-4641-bab4-f8c1c0d43309)
-- click on ENTER to show the first line and successive ENTER to show successive lines
+- Click on ENTER to show the first line and ENTER to show successive lines
-- click on q to quit the debug process
+- Click on q to quit the debug process
 </details>

 ### Integer Number Representation